 Going to a November festival is a great way to end the year in style, relaxed and ready for all the fun December brings.
 Transport is simpler than travelling in the heart of winter, thanks to the weather, and if you’ve still got a bit of money to spend before rinsing it all on Christmas presents.

-November festivals are a GREAT idea – but which one are you going to choose?!
+November international events and festivals are a GREAT idea – but which one are you going to choose?!

 Know of any other good celebrations in November?